Havana, Florida

 Havana is a town in Gadsden County, Florida, United States, and a suburb of Tallahassee.
-The population was 1,754 at the 2010 census.
-It is part of the Tallahassee Metropolitan Statistical Area.
+The population was 1,753 at the 2020 census, almost even from 1,754 at the 2010 census.
+It is part of the Tallahassee, Florida Metropolitan Statistical Area.
 The town was named after Havana, Cuba, located about 530 mi to the south.

 History

-Havana is of Indian origin and honours the name of Cuba's capital.

-In 1902, following the completion of the of Georgia, Florida and Alabama Railroad, settlers moved a mile east to the present site of Havana, Florida.
+The cultivation of shade tobacco began in Gadsden County, Florida around 1829.
+In 1902, following the completion of the Georgia, Florida and Alabama Railroad, many settlers moved a mile east to the present site of Havana.
+A local teacher, James Mathewson, proposed the name "Havana".
+He believed the hand-rolled cigars made in this region of Florida were comparable to those from Havana, Cuba.
+On December 5, 1906, the Town of Havana was officially incorporated.
 The railway town was important to the export of farming and tobacco.
-On December 5, 1906, Havana was incorporated into a town.
-The name "Havana" was proposed by James Mathewson, a schoolteacher.
-Shade tobacco was an important crop at that time.

 On March 16, 1916, Havana was destroyed by a fire and 26 business-owned buildings were burned leaving only two remaining stores.

-In recent times, much of the tobacco crop industry has declined and is known for its antiques, art galleries and specialty stores.
+In recent times, much of the tobacco crop industry has declined and Havana is now known for its antiques, art galleries and specialty stores.